siriusctrl/UniPublic/CS/week10.md

   - What if we required some information from a unfinished instruction?
     - We stall the pipeline and wait until the previous instruction finished.
     - Or the compiler could help us to optimize our code (resolve the dependency and give those lines a bit more time to run)
-    - Or modern CPU could optimize it in micro-operation level
+    - Or modern CPU could also optimize it in micro-operation level
 - Complex instructions
   - Sometimes execute a complex instruction may take longer time
   - What we do is to stall the pipeline and wait until this execution finish

 ### Compatibility and Microcode